 Yes.
 Applications for scholarships are made available in March 1st and are due May 1st of each spring semester.
 Students who apply and are selected will receive their scholarship for the following academic year.

 - Student must be enrolled as an undergraduate student and in good standing with the university.

 - Student must have a declared major within the College of Health Science.

 - Undergraduate applicants must have demonstrated academic success through the completion of a minimum of 15 credits at the university, at least 6 which are in their College of Health Science major, with a minimum cumulative GPA of 3.0.

 - Recipients must be enrolled in a minimum of 15 units per semester (9 units for graduate students) and enrollment must include a minimum of 2 courses per semester that are listed in the university catalog as required courses for a major in the College of Health Science.

 - Applicant must be a U.S. citizen, permanent resident or eligible noncitizen.

-- Student must demonstrate excellence in academics, community involvement, extra curricular, and purpose and vision.
+- Student must demonstrate high achievement in academics, community involvement, extra curricular activities, and purpose and vision.

 California Baptist University

 Riverside, CA 92504